YO-Uganda/YoPaymentsPHP/README.md

 ### Prerequisites

-To use the API, you must, first of all, have Yo!
+To use the API, you must, first of all, have a Yo!
 Payments Business Account.
 The API is not available for Personal Accounts

-Yo!
+* Yo!
 Payments API Username
-Yo!
+* Yo!
 Payments API Password

 ```
 $yoAPI = new YoAPI($username, $password);